Kendall-Arceo/Module-2_Assessment/README.md

 # Word Guess Game!

-# This simple javascript applications takes a list of bands from the 80's you can guess with the number of letters it outputs.
+# This simple javascript application takes a list of bands from the 80's that you can guess (depending on how many letters it has).

-# Styling will be input in the future for an 80's retro theme!
+# Styling will be put in the future for an 80's retro theme!